diyaa59/diyaagrams.com/content/index.md

 This website is mostly a way for me to share my documentation out of Obsidian on the web through Github pages 🙂.

+You might be wondering why the name of this website is `diyaagrams.com`?
+I love diagrams and some of my diagrams have been called "diyaagrams" a few times.
+Therefore, I thought it would be a good idea for me to publish my "diyaagrams" on `diyaagrams.com` 😉.
 # About Me:

 My name is Diyaa Alkanakre.
 I like to spend majority of my personal time making network infrastructure diagrams and technical documentation.